Table of Contents

 If combined with histopathological examination of a lung biopsy, the diagnostic yield is usually good enough.
 Patients might have a picture of either fibrosing alveolitis or granulomatous lung disease.

-Immune cell infiltrate, smooth muscle cell hyperplasia, and fibrosis are common in fibrosing alveolitis diseases.
+Immune cell infiltrates, smooth muscle cell hyperplasia, and fibrosis are common in fibrosing alveolitis diseases.
 On the other hand, patients with granulomatous disease usually have lung granulomas that consist of multiple layers of activated T-cells and mononuclear cells.

 Serologic testing might be useful in case of systemic sclerosis.
 Autoantibodies are commonly identified and are believed to be related to the pathogenesis of the condition.
 Patients with anti-topoisomerase autoantibody are at risk of pulmonary fibrosis.
 Topoisomerases are enzymes that cut one of the two strands of double-stranded DNA, relax the strand, and reanneal the strand.
 Those with anti-centromere autoantibodies usually have limited cutaneous disease.

 Serum calcium and angiotensin-converting enzyme levels might be elevated in patients with sarcoidosis.

 Treatment of Interstitial Lung Disease

 Patients with a confirmed diagnosis of cryptogenic fibrosing alveolitis (Idiopathic pulmonary fibrosis) should be started on prednisolone 0.5 mg/kg and azathioprine 3 mg/kg for one month.
 After that, prednisolone dosage should be brought down to 10 mg per day slowly and continued for one year.

 Patients who fail to respond to medication or who have progressive lung disease are possible candidates for single lung transplantation.

 Patients with pleural effusions should undergo surgical obliteration of the pleural space because the recurrence rate is high after aspiration of the effusions.
 Those who develop hypoxemia should be started on supplemental oxygen therapy and if they are smokers should be encouraged to stop smoking.

 Patients with sarcoidosis related lung disease usually respond to corticosteroids.
 Patients should be started on prednisone 40 mg/day which should be tapered down over six months and then maintained on 10 mg every other day for the rest of their lives.
 Patients who wish not to take prednisone or who are intolerable to steroids should take methotrexate.
 Cyclophosphamide is usually unsuccessful in the management of pulmonary disease in patients with sarcoidosis.